kivy-garden/animationbuilder/README.md

 ### locals & globals

-You can access to the 'locals' directly.
+You can access to the 'globals' directly.

 ```python
 from kivy.utils import get_random_color